Spec-ify/specify/docs/file-structure.md

 #### [Cache.cs](/client/data/Cache.cs)

 Contains the class in which most of the collected info from Methods are stored.
-Cache.cs only receives and contains info that results in strings, bools, and numbers for organization.
+Cache.cs only receives and contains info that results in strings, booleans, and numbers for organization.

 #### [Structs.cs](/client/data/Structs.cs)